WELCOME TO MAJURA FC 2021

 Welcome to another season of football with friends at Majura FC.
 We are a community club run largely by volunteers.
 We value inclusiveness and participation.
 We want all our players to develop football skills that will enable them to enjoy the game for life no matter what level they play.
 We hope that you will enjoy your time at Majura FC and welcome feedback and help at any time.
 The information below provides an outline of what is involved when you decide to register with Majura FC.
 More information can be found on the Majura website and Facebook page.
 If you have any questions email email@example.com.

-Please click here for Majura FC Important Dates.
+- Please click here for Majura 2021 Important Dates.

-You need to register on the Australia wide registration system, Play Football which allows you to register multiple individuals from a single account, allowing you to register and manage your whole family from a single login.
+You need to register on the Australia wide registration system, Play Football which allows you to register multiple individuals from a single account.
 This season fees must be paid by credit/debit card online to complete registration.
-If you are unable to pay online then please contact the Majura Registrar email@example.com Registration instructions are provided at the end of this document.
+If you are unable to pay online, then please contact the Majura Registrar firstname.lastname@example.org.
+Registration instructions are provided at the end of this document.

-If you are unable to register online at home, then please contact firstname.lastname@example.org so we can arrange for you to register.
-There is an Information Day on Saturday February 15 from 9.00am – 12 noon at Majura Clubhouse where you can come and ask questions and register if you can’t do that at home online.
+If you are unable to register online at home, then please contact email@example.com so we can arrange for you to register.
+There is an Information Day on Saturday February 13 from 9.00am – 12 noon at Majura Clubhouse where you can come and ask questions and register if you cannot do that at home online.

 It is important to register early so as not to miss out on a team placement.
 Once teams fill, which can be by early in March, we put players on waiting lists.
 We need to ensure we have the following number of players per team in each age group:

 - U6 – 7 5 – 7 players per team